Queen of Me

 Queen of Me is the sixth studio album by Canadian singer and songwriter Shania Twain.
 The album was released on February 3, 2023, by Republic Records.
-It is her first album since Now (2017), and is her first to not be released with her previous label of 29 years, Mercury Nashville.
-Also her first album to receive a Parental Advisory label.
-The album was promoted with the release of two singles: "Waking Up Dreaming" and "Giddy Up!", and will be supported by the "Queen of Me" World Tour starting in April 2023.
+It is her first album since Now (2017), and is her first to not be released with her previous label of 31 years, Mercury Nashville.
+The album was promoted with the release of two singles and a promotional single: "Waking Up Dreaming", "Last Day of Summer", and "Giddy Up!".
 Commercially, the album became her third number one album in the United Kingdom, and entered the top ten in Canada, Switzerland, Australia and the United States.

 Background

 After releasing the compilation album Greatest Hits in 2004, Twain released the single "Shoes" for the soundtrack to the television series Desperate Housewives.
 Later, experiencing the breakdown of her marriage, Twain divorced her longtime husband and songwriting partner, music producer Robert John "Mutt" Lange, in 2008.
 She remarried to Frédéric Thiébaud, the husband of her former best friend, in 2011.
 The same year, she released the promotional single "Today Is Your Day", which had a moderate impact on the charts.

 Twain underwent vocal therapy after being diagnosed with dysphonia and Lyme disease, which caused her to nearly lose her singing voice; after which she embarked on a concert tour and Las Vegas residency before releasing Now in 2017.
 The album reached #1 in the United States, Canada, United Kingdom and Australia.
 Twain then embarked on the successful Now Tour as well as her second Las Vegas residency, Let's Go!.

 Twain released a Netflix documentary, Not Just a Girl which documented her career to date as well as documenting some of the recording for her sixth studio album.
 Tracks previewed in the documentary include "Inhale/Exhale Air" and "Queen of Me".